B.C.'s Back to School Plan

 Every student and staff member will be given two masks when they return to school in September.

-Under the updated health and safety guidelines, masks are required for all staff and all students in middle and secondary school when they are in high traffic areas like school buses and hallways, and anytime they are outside of their classroom or learning group and they cannot safely distance from others.
+Under the updated health and safety guidelines, masks are required for all staff in all K-12 schools and all students in middle and secondary school when they are in high traffic areas like school buses and hallways, and anytime they are outside of their classroom or learning group and they cannot safely distance from others.